Kenny2github/skule-bylaws/bylaw-3.md

 1. Candidates are not permitted to directly reference other candidates in their campaign; descriptions of candidates must only be of themselves, such as "I am the only candidate who ..." et cetera.

 ## In-Class Speeches
 1. In-class speeches before a class starts or after it ends are permitted, but permission needs to be granted from the lecturer.
-In-class speeches are not permitted for all candidates in any courses in which any candidates are lecturers.
+1. In-class speeches are prohibited for all candidates in any courses in which any candidates are lecturers or teaching assistants.
 1. The lecturer has sole authority to limit in-class speeches.
 1. Candidates must give their own in-class speeches unless otherwise approved by the CRO.